postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 &ast;&ast; Enterprise and Professional plans only

+> **Postman Support Users**.
+Members with a Developer role consume a paid slot on the team.
+Team members who have only Admin or Billing roles become Support Users and don’t consume paid slots.
+Your team can have two Support Users.

-### Managing team roles and permissions
+### Managing team roles

-To learn how to manage team roles and permissions, see the [Managing your team](/docs/administration/managing-your-team/managing-your-team/) guide.
+To learn how to manage team roles in Postman, see [Managing your team](/docs/administration/managing-your-team/managing-your-team/).

 ## Workspace roles

-Workspace admins can modify the admin and collaborator roles for the workspace.

-You can [assign](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#managing-workspace-roles) three role types in Postman workspaces: **Admin**, **Editor** and **Viewer**.
+You can [assign](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#managing-workspace-roles) three role types in Postman workspaces: **Admin**, **Editor**, and **Viewer**.

 * **Admin:** Can manage workspace resources and settings
 * **Editor:** Can create and edit workspace resources